 So, in reality, February springs will be 'ordinary'; the wildfowlers can shoot over the flooded islands.
 The perigrees happen March/April.
 Once out the way, there are then three months before the next high highs.
 The old Kent bargemen and fishermen used to call these lower springs 'the bird tides'- the safe time for breeding on the islands.

 Safe is relative.
-A few years back, bird tide springs could be 5.7, 5.8 metres.
+A few decades back, bird tide springs could be 5.7, 5.8 metres.
 This year, the tide tables are full of 6.0, 6.1 metres.
 And surges don't really enter into these equations.
 Throw in some low pressure systems and spring tides in the breeding cycle will be flooding the islands.

 Last Friday there was a three centimetre surge; some the wildfowlers were had water lapping around their feet.
 The roosts were being moved by the tide, the wildfowl being spooked by the shooting.
 Of course, duck numbers were down, with many having left for the near continent to start staging towards summer breeding grounds (the wildfowlers did a good job in getting closing season dates set where they did).